Today: 10:00 AM - 5:00 PM

 Per the health and safety protocols published by the State of Texas for Day Youth Camps, campers confirmed to have COVID-19 may not return to the current camp session or other camp sessions until all three of the following criteria are met: at least 3 days (72 hours) have passed since recovery (resolution of fever without the use of fever-reducing medications); and the individual has improvement of symptoms (e.g., cough, shortness of breath); and at least 10 days have passed since symptoms first appeared.

 One-Day Camps will provide plenty of indoor and outdoor playtime at The DoSeum while exploring concepts of STEM the arts, and literacy in a fun interactive way!
 In-person one-day camps are from 9 AM - 5 PM and include snacks and a pizza lunch.
-Early drop off begging at 8 AM and late stay ending at 5:30 PM are included for all in-person camps!
+Early drop off begins at 8:30 AM and late stay ending at 5:30 PM are included for all in-person camps!

 The DoSeum is committed to providing a safe and healthy space to explore and discover.
 If, for any reason, The DoSeum cancels a One-Day Camp a full refund will be issued.
 Guests that fail to arrive after registering or cancel on their own accord will not be eligible for a refund.